Essence of Zhangjiajie

 Retire to a hotel near Zhangjiajie National Forest Park, to save time on transportation and avoid morning crowds on day 3.

-The breakfast offered at the hotel is usually Chinese style with simple choices.
-Your guide will pack you some bread, instant coffee, and fruit for breakfast.
+Breakfasts offered at the hotels are usually Chinese-style, with not much choices.
+If you prefer, your guide can pack you some bread, instant coffee, and fruit for an alternative breakfast.

 Your heart will beat fast at Tianmen Mountain on the world's longest cable car, the suspended glass walkway almost a mile (1,430 meters) above the ground, and the '99 Bends' mountain road.